What does a Lead Sustainability Specialist do?

 How to become a Lead Sustainability Specialist?

-- Earn a relevant degree: Start with a bachelor's degree in environmental science, sustainability, or a related field.
-This provides a solid foundation.
+- Obtain a relevant degree: Start with a degree in environmental science, sustainability, business, or a related field.
+This foundation provides essential knowledge and skills.

 - Gain experience: Work in roles related to sustainability or environmental management.
-This helps you build practical skills and knowledge.
+Experience helps in understanding practical challenges and solutions.

-- Get certified: Consider earning certifications like LEED or ISO 14001.
-These can enhance your resume and show your expertise.
+- Certifications: Get professional certifications such as LEED or CSP.
+These credentials enhance credibility and expertise.

 How long does it take to become a Lead Sustainability Specialist?